5 Hours | 5 CEs

-This self-paced training program on Therapy with Reluctant Clients is presented by Dr. Stan Brodsky.
+This on-demand professional training program on Therapy with Reluctant Clients is presented by Stan Brodsky, Ph.D.

 The inquiring approach to therapy, with its frequent questioning of the client, can have an unwelcome and intrusive quality for poorly motivated clients.
 Dr. Brodsky demonstrates how therapists can tailor their interventions to avoid impasses, build a firm alliance with the client, and help them develop more productive behaviors.
 Specifically, Brodsky proposes that therapists adopt a variety of techniques that largely avoid asking questions.
 Instead, he shows how therapists can make assertive statements about what is happening in the client’s life, identify behaviors, and describe choices the client might make.
 Through the use of case material, Brodsky demonstrates that interacting creatively with reluctant clients can lead to significant breakthroughs.

 This on-demand professional training program is intended for mental health and other allied professionals

 This on-demand professional training program is appropriate for beginner, intermediate, and advanced level clinicians.

 Upon completion of this program you will be able to:

 Describe at least 5 different approaches to working with reluctant clients

 Describe at least 5 ways in which reluctant clients will act out